yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/setup_work_locally.md

     Install git-secrets
     [sudo] password for amussap:
     Registering git-secrets as a global option
-    You're not done yet!
-You MUST install the git hooks for every repo that you wish to use with "git secrets --install".
+    Install the git hooks to use with git-secrets Success!

-    Here's a quick example of how to ensure a git repository is scanned for secrets on each commit:

-    cd /path/to/my/repo
-    git secrets --install
-    git secrets --register-aws
     ```

 ### Test git-secrets